 When working with fluent readers, the sessions will not necessarily involve listening to all children read individually.
 It will become more of a discussion of issues, responses, ideas and opinions that lead and extend pupils through careful questioning, structured activities and reference to the text.

 Teachers in Key Stage 2 will also use the more traditional guided reading groupings/1:1 reading plus other reading interventions when necessary with children who need additional support.

-Throughout the whole school we have also identified those pupils who would benefit from additional English support and they follow interventions such as Boo Baskets in Nursery, REAL project, Colourful Semantics and Talk Boost in Nursery, Blast in Nursery and Reception, Project X, Lexia, Reading Eggs, One to One reading and phonic support and Listening Skills.
+Throughout the whole school we have also identified those pupils who would benefit from additional English support and they follow interventions such as Launchpad for Literacy, Colourful Semantics and Talk Boost in Nursery, Blast in Nursery and Reception, Project X, Lexia, Reading Eggs, One to One reading and phonic support and Listening Skills.

 Impact of our Reading Curriculum